The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 Our mission is to stimulate members of the Bard College community to explore intellectual, political, cultural and social issues that are of importance to the Black community and America as a whole.
 Black History and current race issues are articulated through dialogue, cultural performances, music, lectures, and art.
 Race and politics are issues that are often recognized on our campus in through our academic curriculum.
 However, we as an organization feel that it is necessary to find creative ways to take that experience beyond the classroom brining the links between race, politics, academics, and social life to fruition in the hopes that awareness will spark action and ignite change in our communities.

 Brothers at Bard is a club that works as a safe place for men of color at Bard College.
 The intention of this club is to help young men of color in succeeding not only academically, but socially and emotionally during their time at Bard college.
+Bi-weekly meetings on Friday.

 The Caribbean Student Association (CSA) seeks to provide a sense of social solidarity and academic support among West Indian/Caribbean students at Bard, while promoting interactions with the Bard community as a whole.
 We hope to achieve this goal through (1) the education of Caribbean culture, society, and politics, (2) hosting events that celebrate the diversity which Caribbean students contribute to Bard and (3) raising awareness about issues past and present of importance to West Indians and the world.
 The CSA is inclusive to all Bard students, Caribbean or otherwise.